ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### Intel vs Silicon

-This blog post only applies to macOS systems with an Intel processor and the secondary T2 chip.
+This blog post only applies to macOS systems with an Intel processor and the embedded T2 security chip.
-Apple silicon systems will run completely on a set of ARM processors designed by Apple and thus will use a different boot topology.
+Apple silicon systems will run completely on a set of Apple-designed ARM processors and thus will use a different topology.
-Because of this it's possible Apple silicon systems will not be impacted by this vulnerability, but this is yet to be seen.
+Because of this it's possible Apple silicon systems will not be impacted by this vulnerability, but as of yet this is to be confirmed but *is* being actively investigated.
 And besides... let's hope it's fixed by then. :-)

 ### So about this T2 thing

-In case you are using a recent macOS device, you are probably using [the embedded T2 security chip](https://support.apple.com/en-us/HT208862) which runs *bridgeOS* and is based off watchOS.
-This is a custom ARM processor designed by Apple and based on the A10 CPU found in the iPhone 7.
+In case you are using a recent macOS device, you are probably using [the embedded T2 security chip](https://support.apple.com/en-us/HT208862) which runs *bridgeOS* and is actually based of watchOS.
+This is a custom ARM processor designed by Apple based on the A10 CPU found in the iPhone 7.
 The T2 chip contains a *Secure Enclave Processor* (SEP), much like the A-series processor in your iPhone will contain a SEP.

+While newer Macs and/or Apple Silicon (including the dev kit) will use a more recent A-series processor such as the A12, current Macs still use the A10.

-It performs a predefined set of tasks for macOS such as audio processing, handling I/O, functioning as a [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) for e.g. Apple KeyChain, hardware accelerating media playback & cryptographic operations and **ensuring the operating system you are booting is not tampered with**.
+It performs a predefined set of tasks for macOS such as audio processing, handling I/O, functioning as a [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) for e.g. Apple KeyChain or 2FA, hardware accelerating media playback, whitelisting kernel extensions, cryptographic operations and **ensuring the operating system you are booting is not tampered with**.
-The T2 chip runs its own firmware called *bridgeOS*, which can be updated when you install a new macOS version. (ever notice the screen flickering? that's the display driver being interrupted.)
+The T2 chip runs its own firmware called *bridgeOS*, which can be updated when you install a new macOS version. (ever notice the screen flickering? that's the display driver being interrupted and possibly updated.)

-*Edit*: I first mentioned the iPad Pro to be impacted by the T2 vulnerability, but while it could suffer from the same debug cable vulnerability, it does not contain a T2 chip.
+*Edit*: I first mentioned the iPad Pro to be impacted by the T2 vulnerability, but while it could suffer from the same debugging vulnerability, it does not contain a T2 chip.

 ### The macOS boot sequence

 So let's focus on the boot image verification on macOS.
 What exactly happens when you press that power button?
 [There's also a visual representation for any *conaisseurs*](https://eclecticlightdotcom.files.wordpress.com/2018/08/bootprocess.png).

-You could also say that [Booting Secure by mikeymikey](http://michaellynn.github.io/2018/07/27/booting-secure/) is a better summary.
+For the enthusiasts, I personally find [Booting Secure by mikeymikey](http://michaellynn.github.io/2018/07/27/booting-secure/) a more in-depth description.

-0. The T2 chip is fully booted and stays on even if macOS is shutdown.
+0. The T2 chip is fully booted and stays on, even if your Mac device is shutdown.

 1. The press of the power button or the opening of the lid triggers the System Management Controlle (SMC) to boot.